Severing Achievement Gaps in the Education of Students & Severing Attainment Gaps Existing in Society

 I am a liter beyond measure, I am Ignorance in this case.

 Excerpt from The Real McCoys - Don't Look at Me Funny (Pg.
 32)

-No one is perfect.
-We all have skeletons in our closet.
-Nevertheless, the issue of sexual abuse is one of the heinous acts that many families experience and keep taboo.
+The issue of sexual abuse is one of the heinous acts that many families experience and keep taboo.
 There is so much violence in our silence.
 We cannot remain quiet.
-I will not.
-I love my mother, sister, wife, daughter, children, all women and men, and myself too much to do so.

 Twenty percent of girls and five percent of boys are victims of child sexual abuse, and three out of four adolescents who have been sexually assaulted were victimized by someone they knew well.
 The pain is paralyzing and the shame is sickening.
 It spreads to those who know, but do not help.
 We all know someone somewhere affected by this issue: Don’t Look At Me Funny.
 We must stand up, speak up, show up, and clean this up for our children.